Experience the cultural heritage of those who emigrated from the heart of Europe—Switzerland.

 Hours and Location

-Please e-mail or call ahead to ensure the Center is open.
+Please e-mail or call ahead to ensure the Center is open when you would like to visit.

 Other hours by appointment